Winning is relevant only if battle was inevitable. Fighting unnecessary wars is stupid. -Sun Tzu, The Art of War

 Her search was no easier, but one thing became clear.
 It wasn’t enough to find a new friend for her.
 The relationship would never survive as a one-to-one proposition.
 It had to be couple-to-couple.
-And that was how it came down to H and me.
+And, although he never suspected it and is probably still unaware, that was how it came down to H and me.

 Talk about an unlikely pairing.
 There was nothing obvious about it, but I was determined to make it work.
 I studied his interests as I have never done for another person before or since.
 I studied his ways, discovered his favorite music.
 His favorite reading.
 His favorite pastimes.
 We hung out independent of the women.
 Guy time.

 Thus came my first Superbowl hangout.
 My first dove-hunting trip.
-I learned the sacred rituals of tobacco and pipes and brandy.
-Watched Agatha Christie movies.
+I learned the sacred rituals of tobacco and pipes.
+Watched Agatha Christie movies and read the novels.
 Was initiated into the mysteries of sitting quietly on the deck, watching the sunset with pipes and sparse conversation.

 Months passed.
 Years passed.
 And one day I realized I had set out on a quest to fill the vacuum left by the departure of The Woman’s friends, but in the process I had unwittingly had found my tribe.
 A new tribe.
 A tribe of two.
 And that worked for me.